gsayineni/gsayineni/README.md

-- 👋 Hi, I’m Giribabu Sayineni
+- 👋 Hi, I’m Giribabu Sayineni.
+I have over 20 years of IT experience majorly on providing Digital and Cloud Transformation Solutions.
 - 👀 I’m interested in learning and contributing towards, Application Integration, APIs, Microservices Development and Governance.
-Also Cloud and Digital Transfomation Solutions
+Also Cloud and Digital Transfomation Solutions..
 - 🌱 I’m currently learning Python3, AWS DevOps...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on TIBCO, MuleSoft, Kafka and AWS Cloud Solutions
 - 📫 I am reachable via giribabu.sayineni@gmail.com

 <!---